Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Beginner

-7.4K Views
+18.9K Views

-41 min read
+67 min read

-Queue in Data Structures is a type of non-primitive, linear, and dynamic data structure.
-It works according to the FIFO principle.
-In this DSA tutorial, we will see queue data structure in detail i.e. its features, working, implementation, etc. To further enhance your understanding and application of queue concepts, consider enrolling in the Dsa Course, where you can gain comprehensive insights into effective data structure utilization for improved problem-solving and time management.
+In this DSA tutorial, we will examine the queue data structure in detail, including its features, workings, implementation, etc. To further enhance your understanding and application of queue concepts, consider enrolling in the DSA Course, which offers comprehensive insights into effective data structure utilization for improved problem-solving and time management.

 What is a Queue in Data Structures?

 A queue is an ordered list in which insertion is done at one end called REAR and deletion at another end called FRONT.
 The first inserted element is available first for the operations to be performed and is the first one to be deleted.
-Hence, it is known as First In First Out, FIFO, or Last In Last Out, LILO.
+Hence, it is known as First In First Out, FIFOor Last In Last Out, LILO.

-Real-life examples of queues are a ticket queue outside a ticket counter, students standing in a queue for assembly prayer on the school grounds, queue of persons standing outside the booking counter of a theatre.
+Real-life examples of queues are a ticket queue outside a ticket counter, students standing in a queue for assembly prayer on the school grounds, and a queue of persons standing outside the booking counter of a theatre.
 In all these examples, the person standing first in the line is the first one for access.

 Representation of a Queue in Data Structures